vedph/cadmus-migration-v2/docs/rendering/critical.md

 The apparatus model essentially represents variants as _edit operations_ on the base text.
 So, a variant like `illic` for the base text `illuc` is represented as a replacement operation (type=replacement).
 When instead we just want to add metadata, e.g. to list the witnesses for `illuc`, the lemma accepted in the reconstructed text, we use a _note_ type.
 In this case the value is null (or empty).
 The variant value is null or empty also when it represents a zero variant, i.e. an omission or deletion; but in this case the type is _replacement_.

->In practice, this means that a user of the apparatus editor will create a _replacement_ or _insert-before_ or _insert-after_ entry to represent a variant, and a note entry to represent the variant accepted in the critical text.
+>💡 In practice, this means that the creator of the apparatus editor will add a _replacement_ or _insert-before_ or _insert-after_ entry to represent a variant, and a note entry to represent the variant accepted in the critical text.
 An omission or deletion is just a variant with value zero.

 ## Linear Single Layer